mjordan/islandora_crawler/README.md

 `php crawler.php`

 Currently, the script only prints out the URLs to the DSID download for each object.
+However, we could download and save the datastream.

 ## License